This tutorial will help you perform a dry and wet engine compression test on your 1989-1997 2.3L Ford Ranger.

 - All of the spark plug wires have spark.

 - If the coil packs are sparking, then this indirectly proves that the crankshaft position sensor is OK too.

 - The PCM will still activate all of the fuel injectors.

 What Tools Do I Need?

 The most important tool you'll need is a compression tester.
-You can either rent this bad boy from your local auto parts store (Auto Zone, O'reilly, Advanced Auto Parts, etc.), or you can buy one online.
+You can either rent it at your local auto parts store (Auto Zone, O'Reilly Auto Parts, Advanced Auto Parts, etc.) or buy it online.

 Since the spark plugs need to be removed, you'll need some of the following basic tools: